xolbynz/xolbynz/README.md

 # SolBeen Kwon👨🏻‍💻

-🌱 I’m currently learning DeepStream,  Why is the deep stream so difficult?
+🌱 I’m currently learning DeepStream in NX ,  Why is the deep stream so difficult?

 Anyone who can teach me Plese contack me